landlord-report-card/open-landlord/README.md

 4. Type "flask run" into your terminal.
 This should launch the app.

 5. Access the app in your browser at http://localhost:5000/

+## Building and Deploying.
+The app gets deployed to Heroku on the main branch.
+Currently, built files get checked in, which is probably broken.
+Run "npm run build" from the
+"frontend" directory, then commit these files to the repo.